 When configuring iptables

-, it is important to keep in mind the order in which rules are evaluated.
+It is important to keep in mind the order in which rules are evaluated.
 Rules are processed from top to bottom, so the first matching rule will be applied.
 Therefore, it is important to have more specific rules at the top and more general rules at the bottom.

 Step 5.
 Save Configuration